informalsystems/hermes/guide/src/upgrade_test.md

 cd ~/go/src/github.com/cosmos/relayer/
 ```

-This pathing step is necessary to short-circuit the upgrading of a chain.
+This patching step is necessary to short-circuit the upgrading of a chain.
 With the changes below, a chain will be able to undergo an upgrade within
 ~200 seconds of the upgrade proposal (instead of the default of 2 days).
 With this patch, we can test the upgrade functionality in a matter of minutes.

+Note this only works for MacOS ("Darwin" platform), not tests on Linux.

 ```diff
 diff --git a/scripts/one-chain b/scripts/one-chain